spatialos/gdk-for-unity/docs/projects/fps/tutorial.md

 You may want to consider separating default values (such as health pack positions, and health values) into a settings file.
 But for now, we will keep this example simple.

-### Updating the snapshot
+### Update the snapshot

 Snapshot files are found in your project root directory, in a directory named `snapshots`.
-The FPS starter project includes a snapshot called `default.snapshot`.
+The FPS Starter Project includes a snapshot called `default.snapshot`.

 If you have updated the snapshot generation function (as you just did in the step above), or if you've altered which components are specified in one of your entity templates, then your snapshot will be out of date.
 The snapshot is a big collection of entities, and all their individual component values, so any change to these and the snapshot file must be regenerated.

-You can regenerate the `default.snapshot` file from the **SpatialOS menu** option in the Unity editor, by running **"Generate FPS Snapshot"**.
+You can regenerate the `default.snapshot` file from the **SpatialOS menu** option in the Unity Editor, by running **"Generate FPS Snapshot"**.

 <%(#Expandable title="Can I make my snapshots human-readable?")%>Yes, there is a `spatial` command that will convert snapshots to a human-readable format.
 However, you cannot launch a deployment from a human-readable snapshot, so it must be converted back to binary before it is usable.
 To find out more about working with snapshots you can read about the [spatial snapshot command](https://docs.improbable.io/reference/latest/shared/operate/snapshots#convert-a-snapshot).